tedthetrumpet/jsvdw/blog/2025-04-03-re-envisioning_htm.md

 ![](pathname:///blog/dah-dit.png)

-Whereas a trumpet player used to playing in a classical context will give aim to play both notes equally.
+Whereas a trumpet player used to playing in a classical context will aim to play both notes equally.
 To go further: if I was playing that phrase I would stop the 'dit' note with my tongue: which is _always_ wrong in straight trumpet playing!
 So even if I mark the notes with a tenuto and a staccato, the straight player will _still_ not get it right.

 So, to make a long story short, I'm in the process of revisiting and revising How Two Minds, to make it more like the piece it was trying to be.